Murder and Manslaughter Criminal Defence Solicitors

 24 HOUR AVAILABILITY

-Arrests are rarely anticipated, which is why our legal advisors are on hand 24 hours a day, seven days a week, ready to assist you at the police station whenever you need us.
+Arrests are rarely anticipated, which is why our legal advisers are on hand 24 hours a day, seven days a week, ready to assist you at the police station whenever you need us.

 Legal fees can be an unexpected cost that you may struggle to afford.
 By applying for legal aid, you can relieve financial stress during your case, leaving you to focus on what matters.
 Our manslaughter solicitors and murder solicitors will guide you through the process of applying for legal aid, ensuring you have the best possible chance of a successful application.

 CONTACT US TODAY

 Our team of experienced manslaughter solicitors and murder solicitors offer services within Manchester and throughout North West England.
 If you or a loved one are facing charges of murder or manslaughter, it is imperative you gain the help of legal expert from the very start.
 Our solicitors are experienced in providing world class representation to our clients accused of such crimes and are here to help you too.
 Call Draycott Browne today on +44 (0)161 228 2244.